BlackGoku36/raytracing_in_rust/README.md

 Implementation of Raytracing in Rust from Peter Shirley's RTIW and RTTNW

+We will add some more thing such as object, hdr, etc in [RRayTracer](https://github.com/BlackGoku36/RRayTracer) because those are not covered by Peter Shirley's minibooks.

 Commits are done chapter by chapter
 `Note: RTIW'sChapter 10 isn't missing, it was typo in commit message Chapter 11 is Chapter 10, Chapter 11 is Chapter 12`